grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 **Topic title:** Write a tutorial topic title that combines a verb and an object.

 **Overview:** Let the user know the goal they will achieve by completing the tutorial.
-Suggested text: "In this tutorial, you will …" You can instead use: "By the end of this tutorial, you'll be able to" and include a list of learning objectives.
+Provide context and include a list of the tasks the user will complete.
+Suggested text: "In this tutorial, you will …".

 - There can be conceptual material in this section of a tutorial topic.
-Limit conceptual information to only what is relevant to the goal at hand.
+However, limit conceptual information to only what is relevant to the goal at hand.
 - If you find yourself writing a long introduction, consider creating a concept topic, and then writing a shorter form of that concept in the tutorial introduction.
 The longer concept topic can be accessed for more information by linking to it.

-**Background (optional):** Provide context for the tutorial.
-Limit context information to only what is relevant to the goal at hand.
-Create a concept topic for more extensive content.

 **Before you begin (optional):** Describe or add links to tasks that need to be completed before the tutorial.
 The links might sometimes be unrelated to the product, such as “Have this thing at hand."
 - Additionally, this section can include decisions the user should make or permissions they need to confirm before starting the tutorial.